Long-term wealth planning: Strategies for 2025 and beyond

 Dealing with economic uncertainty

-The year won’t be without some market and economic uncertainty.
-Inflation, though stabilized for now, may reverse course depending on shifts in the political landscape.
-In a related state of uncertainty, aspects of the tax code are set to expire and interest rates have the potential to take a turn if the economic climate shifts.
+This year has had its share of market and economic uncertainty.
+Inflation, though relatively stable for now, may reverse course depending on shifts in the political landscape.
+In a related state of uncertainty, interest rates have the potential to take a turn if the economic climate shifts.

 So how do you balance the impact—and opportunities—of short-term events while remaining true to your long-term financial plan?
 “A major purpose of financial planning is to prepare for various scenarios and take advantage of new opportunities that can strengthen your financial future,” says Koepp.